CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

     ![](images/f5-14.jpg)

-6. Refresh the page and verify if the created pool's status is shown as **Available** (indicated in green)
+8. Refresh the page and verify if the created pool's status is shown as **Available** (indicated in green)

    ![](images/f5-poolstatus.png)

-### Subtask 2: Creating a virtual server

-In this subtask, A virtual server listens for packets destined for the external IP address.
-You must create a virtual server that points to the pool you created.

-1. On the **Main** tab, click **Local Traffic -> Virtual Servers-> Virtual Server List**
+9. On the **Main** tab, click **Local Traffic -> Virtual Servers-> Virtual Server List**

    ![](images/f5-15.jpg)

-2. Click **Create** to create the Virtual Server.
+10. Click **Create** to create the Virtual Server.

     ![](images/f5-16.jpg)

+   >A virtual server listens for packets destined for the external IP address.
+You must create a virtual server that points to the pool you created.

-3. In the **General Properties** section, configure as below:
+11. In the **General Properties** section, configure as below:

    - Name: **Demo-Website** (Or your custom service name)
    - Destination Address/Mask: **0.0.0.0/0**